semgrep/semgrep-docs/docs/semgrep-app/editor.md

 ### Debugging syntax issues

 The editor will not save, share, or run if the YAML syntax is **unparseable**.
-The editor supports error handling, such as for the following cases:
+The editor supports error handling, for the following cases:

 - Invalid language keys
 - Incorrect severity fields